 Divorce is always difficult, and when the divorcing spouses are parents, it’s even more difficult – especially if there is a custody dispute.
 What are the various kinds of custody arrangements that are available to parents after a California divorce?

-In most cases, if the divorcing parents can voluntarily reach their own agreement regarding child custody, a judge will sign off on that agreement, provided that it does not violate the “best interests” of the child.
+In most cases, with the help of a child custody law firm, if the divorcing parents can voluntarily reach their own agreement regarding child custody, a judge will sign off on that agreement, provided that it does not violate the “best interests” of the child.

 WHAT IS A COURT’S TOP PRIORITY IN CASES INVOLVING CHILDREN?